"Morning, Noo Hyung."

 "Yeah I think this was Sunghoon's gay awakening," Heeseung joked, a bright grin on his face.

 “Oh is Hyung straight?
 Honestly, the entire group gave me fruity energy I didn’t expect that,” Sunoo admitted, Heeseung bursting into laughter at the comment.
-As usual, the sound light and airy, making his heart feel warm and fuzzy.
+As usual, the sound was light and airy, making his heart feel warm and fuzzy.
 He liked being the source of Heeseung’s happiness.

 “Honestly you’re not wrong.
 Jongseongie and I bi, Sunghoon is our token straight but I think he’s just deflecting,” Heeseung explained, a soft smile on his lips.